mikelduffy/react-interview-test/README.md

 ### `yarn start:backend`

 Runs the mock backend ([json-graphql-server](https://github.com/marmelab/json-graphql-server)).
-The datastructure is stored in `db.js`.
+The data is stored in `db.js`, and queries can be tested at [http://localhost:3001](http://localhost:3001) in the browser.

 ### `yarn start`